GaloisInc/saw-script/doc/manual/manual.md

 unfolding : [String] -> ProofScript ()
 ~~~~

-The `beta_reduce_goal` tactic takes any sub-expression of the form `(\x
+The `beta_reduce_goal` tactic works like `beta_reduce_term` but on the
+current goal.
+It takes any sub-expression of the form `(\x -> t) v` and
--> t) v` and replaces it with a transformed version of `t` in which all
+replaces it with a transformed version of `t` in which all instances of
-instances of `x` are replaced by `v`.
+`x` are replaced by `v`.

 The `unfolding` tactic works like `unfold_term` but on the current goal.
 Using `unfolding` is mostly valuable for proofs based entirely on
-rewriting, since default behavior for automated provers is to unfold
+rewriting, since the default behavior for automated provers is to unfold
 everything before sending a goal to a prover.
-However, with Z3 and CVC4,
+However, with some provers
 it is possible to indicate that specific named subterms should be
 represented as uninterpreted functions.